BitcoinDesign/Guide/guide/designing-products/accessibility.md

 exampleImages:
     - file: annotations-bad
       alt:
       caption: An example of a screen with missing button labels.
+The small overlays indicate the information provided to a screen reader.
     - file: annotations-bad-isolated
       alt:
-      caption: What is accessible to a visually impaired person.
+      caption: The same screen without UI elements to better highlight what is accessible to a visually impaired person.
     - file: annotations-good
       alt:
-      caption: All elements selectable, well-ordered and described.
-User has multiple options to share the address, based on their needs.
+      caption: Here, all elements are selectable, well-ordered and labelled.
+The user has multiple options to share the address, based on their needs.
     - file: annotations-good-isolated
       alt:
       caption: Well annotated content is understandable even when the screen cannot be seen.